$ 9,950 per person sharing

 13 Days / 12 nights

 The Pantanal, the largest continuous wetland on the planet, was declared a World Heritage Site and Biosphere Reserve by UNESCO and is South America’s primary wildlife sanctuary.
 With a total area of approximately 150,000 km² and located in the center of the continent, the Pantanal is a biogeographic mixing bowl containing elements of the Amazon Forest, the Caatinga, the Brazilian Savannah, the Atlantic Rainforest and the Paraguayan Chaco.
 It was formed between 2 and 5 million years ago as a large sedimentary basin and is now an isolated flatland surrounded by several mountainous areas.
-Biodiversity in the Pantanal includes 698 birds species, 80 mammals, 260 fish species and 50 reptiles.
+Biodiversity in the Pantanal includes 656 birds species, 135 mammals, 260 fish species and 50 reptiles.
 There are excellent populations of caiman, capybara, jaguar, armadillo, giant otters, coati, giant anteater and much more.

 This expedition features a unique opportunity to engage with an Ocelot research team (The Wild Source pioneered this in 2018), providing an outstanding chance to observe South America’s next largest spotted cat.
-The ocelot researcher will lead a number of activities, including game drives in an area where ocelots are frequently observed hunting along irrigation ditches.
-This safari is led by big cat researcher, Bill Given, and this combination of exploring The Pantanal’s waterways by private chartered boat, with a prime land-based area in the wild southern Pantanal delivers a remarkable wildlife experience (especially for cat fanatics).
+The ocelot researcher will lead a number of activities, including game drives in an area where ocelots are frequently observed hunting along irrigation ditches and we plan to attempt to capture/research collar an ocelot under an effort funded by The Wild Source Foundation.

 Jaguars have become a magnet for tourism.
 They are certainly the focal point of this expedition but the thriving jaguar population is also an indicator of the health of this natural system.
 Many of these species are charismatic, colorful, and/or simply fascinating.
 There is no doubt this is one of the world’s premier wildlife-watching destinations.